 One issue we encounter time and time again is when a site is bone dry but we still need to waterproof.
-Often the end client struggles to understand the necessity of the waterproof layer and cost.
+Often the end client struggles to understand the necessity of the waterproof layer and its cost.

 “Even when the site investigation indicates dry conditions, the risk of some water-logging in the future should be assumed.”